soulspace-org/overarch/doc/design.md

      * easy to reason about
      * explicit state when needed
    * clojure.spec
-     * validation where and when it's needed
+     * flexible validation where and when it's needed
+     * open for custom extensions of the data
    * multiple value dispatch for export plugins